radical-lab/radical-lab.github.io/README.md

 	* is interdimensional cable just tv from different realities, or is the cable itself interdimensional? the cable could go through portals, or it could be `/(-|+)\dD/`
 	* rick ∧ morty `/(-|+)\dD/` realities
 * biocomputing
-* If you give `id` a Turing complete system; does that make `id` Turing complete? syllorg.asm logism.syl (shyams' yelling language)
+* If you give `id` a Turing complete system; does that make `id` Turing complete?\
+syllorg.asm\
+logism.syl (√ shyams' yelling language)\
-: any"-thing" that takes /inputs?/ is turing complete; f(x) = x, where x = "turing complete system" : a turing complete system is provably a turing complete system if it can completely `mkturing system` : we can completely `mkturing system` in this reality ∴ this reality is a turing complete system
+: any"-thing" that takes /inputs?/ can be turing complete; id(x) = x, where x = "turing complete system"; personality box rewrites;..\
+: a turing complete system is provably a turing complete system if it can completely `mkturing system`\
+: we can completely `mkturing system` in this reality\
+∴ this reality is a turing complete system, and श्याम is an input

 south = material `/happyness|enjoyment|DESIRE!!! :D #finally_remembered/`\
 east = spiritual\